codefellows/seattle-dotnet-401d4/DataStructures/README.md

 ## Structure

-The `Data_Structures_And_Algorithms` folder structure should mimic what your Data_Structures_And_Algorithms repository should look like.

-The structure should be as follows (please note that your `Data Structures and Algorithms` will be a repo, and not a folder):
+Create a `Data-Structures-and-Algorithms` repository in our personal GitHub. <br />
+The `Data_Structures_And_Algorithms` folder contained in this directory can be used as a guildeline.
+Format it as described below:

 ```markdown
 >> Data Structures and Algorithms (Repository Name)